-Appendix 6: Training and assessment services not funded

-Table 5: No payment to apply
+Appendix 6: Training and assessment services not funded Table 5: No payment to apply

-Service provision Payment conditions A. Delivery of any unit of competency or module through RPL under a foundation skills/LLN course or certificate I and II level vocational qualifications.
+Ser Service provision A. Delivery of any unit of competency or module through RPL under a foundation skills/LLN course or certificate I and II level vocational qualifications.
 No payment B. Provision of training and assessment services to a student beyond the prescribed period, as specified in ASQA's General Direction - Learner Transition and clauses 1.26/1.27 of the Standards for Registered Training Organisations (RTOs) 2015 (as superseded, replaced or amended from time to time) for that superseded qualification.
 No payment C. Provision of training and assessment services to a student who was enrolled after the transition end date specified for the relevant qualification.
 No payment D. Provision of training and assessment services where the SAS has not complied with all requirements in the SAS Agreement and this policy.
 No payment E. Provision of training and assessment services to a student in excess of the maximum payable competency count specified in the Priority Skills List, irrespective of whether or not the student received training or assessment against the competency count for the relevant qualification from another RTO or SAS.
 No payment F. Provision of training and assessment services that are not reported within the timeframe specified in this policy.
 Note: SAS must still report this provision to the department.
 No payment G. Training and assessment services provided to a student who has previously been assessed as competent for the same unit of competency or module.
 No payment H. Provision of training and assessment services to a student for whom the SAS is not approved by the department to deliver training and assessment services to under the program.
-No payment l.
-Training and assessment services provided to a student where the SAS has received funding or payment in relation to those services from any other source.
+No payment I. Training and assessment services provided to a student where the SAS has received funding or payment in relation to those services from any other source.
 No payment J. Provision of training and assessment services in a qualification or course for which the SAS does not hold authorisation from the department to deliver under the program.
 This may include enrolling a student before the start date specified in the department's letter of authority to the SAS, or before the variation request to add the qualification to the SAS' program approval or delivery schedule has been approved by the department.
 No payment K. Delivery of any unit of competency which is not in accordance with the relevant training package rules.
-No payment ji Vocational/work placement will not receive any extra government funding in addition to the government subsidy for the qualification, irrespective of whether it is a compulsory component of the qualification (i.e. mandated as compulsory by the training package rules or ASQA).
+No payment L. Vocational/work placement will not receive any extra government funding in addition to the government subsidy for the qualification, irrespective of whether it is a compulsory component of the qualification (i.e. mandated as compulsory by the training package rules or ASQA).
 No payment also applies to workplace simulation.
-No payment M. The unit QLD190PTA01A Formulate and review individual training plan will not be funded when delivered in isolation as a standalone unit.
+No payment M. These units of competency will not be funded when delivered in isolation as a standalone unit: FSKLRG003 Use short and simple strategies for career planning, FSKLRG006 Participate in work placement, FSKLRG007 Use strategies to identify job opportunities, FSKLRG010 Use routine strategies for career planning, FSKLRG014 Manage strategies for career progression, FSKLRG018 Develop a plan to organise routine workplace tasks, including their direct replacements if superseded.
 No payment N. Non-assessable activity (outcome codes 81 and 82).
 No payment